metastreet-labs/metastreet-contracts-v2/docs/REDEMPTION.md

 Redemptions occur instantly when sufficient cash is available.
 In this case, shares are converted to cash at the current tick price (`value / shares`) and made available for withdrawal to the user.
-When cash is unavailable, because it has been redeemed or is currently deployed into loans, redemptions are scheduled and fulfilled with future proceeds.
+When cash is unavailable because it is all currently deployed into loans, redemptions are scheduled and fulfilled with future proceeds.

 As loans are repaid or liquidated, the cash restored to a tick is used to first service any scheduled redemptions, then the remaining is made available for new